 If you’re intrigued by the HyperByte and Byte-for-Life warranty, and you prioritize customer support, check out Byte.

-Candid started selling at-home aligners in 2017, making them younger than SmileDirectClub, and they’ve since become one of the clear aligner industry’s most well-known brands.
-Today, they offer a hybrid treatment that involves both in-person care and remote monitoring, keeping a local dentist in the loop for your entire treatment.
+Candid started selling at-home aligners in 2017, and they’ve since become one of the clear aligner industry’s most well-known brands.
+Today, they offer a “hybrid” treatment that involves both in-person care and remote monitoring, keeping a local dentist in the loop for your entire treatment.

-Their CandidMonitoring service offers intensive remote oversight from your dentist and Candid’s team, and their treatment plans can move even the molars when it’s necessary, making them a highly effective option for patients with mild and moderate misalignments.
+Their CandidMonitoring service offers intensive remote oversight from your dentist and Candid’s team, and their treatment plans can move even the molars when it’s necessary.

 Pros

-- While SmileDirectClub primarily focuses on moving the front teeth, Candid’s treatment plans can move all your teeth — even the molars — which makes for more comprehensive treatment.
+- While fully “at-home” providers like Byte and NewSmile primarily focuses on moving the front teeth, Candid’s treatment plans can move all your teeth — even the molars — which makes for more comprehensive treatment.

-- Using their CandidMonitoring system, you’ll send images to your dentist and Candid’s clinical team every 14 days so they can evaluate your progress.
-SmileDirectClub only asks for check-ins every 90 days, and doesn’t provide any special remote monitoring equipment like Candid does.
+- Using their CandidMonitoring system (which consists of a specialized device and a mobile app), you’ll send images to your dentist and Candid’s clinical team every 14 days so they can evaluate your progress.
 Research suggests that this kind of remote monitoring is accurate enough for clinical applications.
+Other providers on this list don’t include special remote monitoring equipment, but simply request that customers periodically submit photos to ensure treatment remains on track.

-- Much like SmileDirectClub, Candid provides easy access to their support team seven days a week via their mobile app.
+- Candid provides easy access to their support team seven days a week via their mobile app.

 Cons